Looking for some simple tips for winterizing your above-ground pool? Here’s an overview of when and how to prepare your pool for winter.

 Step 3: Test your Water Chemistry

-Knowing what is going on with your pool’s chemistry is a vital part of keeping your pool in the best condition possible.
+Knowing what is going on with the pool chemistry is a vital part of keeping your pool in the best condition possible.
 Testing your water before you start closing your pool down is a more important step than you might expect!

 What you are looking for is a pH of somewhere between 7.4 and 7.6, as well as alkalinity of around 125 ppm, calcium around 200 ppm, and chlorine levels around 1-3 ppm.